- Who we are

 - Data Protection Queries and Complaints

-The AHBRA will have responsibility for overseeing the effective governance, financial management and performance of all voluntary and co-operative housing bodies, in accordance with the legal framework set out in the Act.
+AHBRA is the data controller of personal data we collect relating to our statutory functions.
+AHBRA has responsibility for overseeing the effective governance, financial management and performance of all AHBs, in accordance with the legal framework set out in the Act.
+Our contact details are as follows:

 - For general queries contact email@example.com